How to Support Someone with Complex PTSD

 - Relationship difficulties – a victim may avoid relationships altogether or enter into toxic romantic relationships and friendships

-- Distorted perception of abuser – a person may fixate on the abuser and the relationship with them, or getting revenge for the abuse
+- Distorted perception of an abuser – a person may fixate on the abuser and the relationship with them or getting revenge for the abuse

 - Detachment and dissociation – it’s common for victims of childhood abuse to repress memories of the past trauma